 Bluford Shops is announcing new N scale models of a family of steel bay window caboose designs developed by International Car Company in the early 1950s.
 Over the years the design of the bay windows evolved and Bluford Shops is presenting four phases of these designs plus the iconic half-bay window edition.
 Ladders and running boards will be included on appropriate paint schemes for each version.
 The ready-to-run models will feature magnetically operating knuckle couplers, Fox Valley Models metal wheels, wire grab irons, window “glass”, and plenty of weight.
 Two road numbers will be available on each road name.
 MSRP: $39.95.

 Please note that we are still cutting tooling on this project.
-The pre-order period will remain open at least until January 12, 2018.
+The pre-order period will remain open until test shots are approved.
 Delivery window to be announced.

 Leading off on the Phase 1 car is Erie Lackawanna in maroon and gray.
 EL inherited this group of cabooses from Erie who received them from International Car in 1953.
 This particular EL paint scheme is the same as that used on their locomotives but with the gray and maroon reversed.

 41010 Erie Lackawanna maroon/gray #C307.

 41011 Erie Lackawanna maroon/gray #C349.